peterzheng98/RCompiler-Spec/src/paths.md

 r[paths.type.intro]
 Type paths are used within type definitions, trait bounds, type parameter bounds, and qualified paths.

-r[paths.type.turbofish]
-Although the `::` token is allowed before the generics arguments, it is not required because there is no ambiguity like there is in [PathInExpression].

 ```rust
 # mod ops {